axelarnetwork/test-webdocs/docs/roles/validator/setup/backup.md

 3. `broadcaster` account secret mnemonic
 4. `tofnd` secret mnemonic

-Items 1 and 2 were created when you completed [Join the Axelar network for the first time](/setup/join.md).
+Items 1 and 2 were created when you completed [Quick sync](../../node/join).

-Items 3 and 4 were created when you completed [Launch validator companion processes for the first time](/validator/setup/vald-tofnd.md).
+Items 3 and 4 were created when you completed [Launch validator companion processes for the first time](vald-tofnd.md).

 ## Validator account secret mnemonic